huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_eip.md

 The `publicip` block supports:

-* `type` - (Required, String, ForceNew) The type of the eip.
-Changing this creates a new eip.
+* `type` - (Optional, String, ForceNew) Specifies the EIP type.
+Possible values are *5_bgp* (dynamic BGP) and *5_sbgp* (static BGP), the default value is *5_bgp*.
+Changing this creates a new resource.

-* `ip_address` - (Optional, String, ForceNew) The value must be a valid IP address in the available IP address segment.
+* `ip_address` - (Optional, String, ForceNew) Specifies the EIP to be assigned.
+The value must be a valid **IPv4** address in the available IP address range.
+The system automatically assigns an EIP if you do not specify it.
-  Changing this creates a new eip.
+  Changing this creates a new resource.

+* `ip_version` - (Optional, Int) Specifies the IP version, either 4 (default) or 6.

-* `port_id` - (Optional, String) The port id which this eip will associate with.
-If the value is "" or this not specified, the eip will be in unbind state.
+* `port_id` - (Optional, String) The port id which this EIP will associate with.
+If the value is "" or not specified, the EIP will be in unbind state.

 The `bandwidth` block supports:

 * `share_type` - (Required, String, ForceNew) Whether the bandwidth is dedicated or shared.
-Changing this creates a new eip.
+Changing this creates a new resource.
 Possible values are as follows:
   + *PER*: Dedicated bandwidth
   + *WHOLE*: Shared bandwidth